osmanwako/Mealwebapp/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-I would like to express my gratitude to Microverse for this project.
+we would like to express our gratitude to Microverse for this project.
 <p align="right">(<a href="#readme-top">back to top</a>)</p>